ilanschnell/bitarray/doc/reference.rst

 ``vl_decode(stream, /, endian=None)`` -> bitarray
-   Decode binary stream (an integer iterator, or bytes object), and return the decoded bitarray.
+   Decode binary stream (an integer iterator, or bytes-like object), and return the decoded bitarray.
 This function consumes only one bitarray and leaves the remaining stream untouched.  ``StopIteration`` is raised when no terminating byte is found.